 What is cast steel?

 A type of iron that has been melted and poured into a mould is known as cast steel The mixture is cooked and then set aside to cool.
-The solidified steel is removed from the mould and either used as-is or further processed.
+The solidified steel is removed from the mold and either used as-is or further processed.